unsloppy

 A spread of distinct, usable prompt directions.

-Variation across light, dark, strange, and commercial lanes.
+Variation across light, dark, strange, and commercial directions.

 Openings with built-in tension or curiosity.